stephensavoia/cake_dawn/README.md

 # Cake Dawn

 Cake Dawn is an enhanced version of Shopify’s leading free theme, Dawn, designed to provide additional functionality to merchants who sell cakes.
-Key features of Cake Dawn include:
+Features of Cake Dawn include:

 - **Infinite Scroll:** allow customers to browse through cakes and blog posts without interruption from pagination links
 - **Product Minimums:** set minimum order quantities at the product level to ensure that smaller baked goods, such as cupcakes, can be made in batches